Update:

 (Liberty Corner)

 John Johnston was born in Annandale, a district in southeastern Scotland named for the river Annan.
-The area is famous as the ancestral home of Robert the Bruce, the 14th-century king fictionalized in the Academy Award-winning movie Braveheart, filmed partially in Annandale.
+The area is famous as the ancestral home of Robert the Bruce, the 14th-century king fictionalized in the Academy Award-winning movie Braveheart, which was filmed partially in Annandale.

 John’s birth year, 1688, figures prominently in Scottish history.
 It marked the end of the 50 Years’ Rebellion, a bloody religious conflict.
 The rebels were the Covenanters, who were persecuted for challenging the King’s belief that he, not God, was the spiritual head of the Scottish church. “